Documentation

 AI Command Execution

 Interact with your servers using natural language.
 The "Execute" tab provides a chat interface where you can ask the agent to perform tasks.
+The AI automatically detects the target OS and generates Bash or PowerShell commands accordingly.

 Example prompts:

-• "Find the process consuming the most memory and kill it."
+- "Find the process consuming the most memory and kill it."

-• "List all large files in /var/log."
+- "List all large files in C:\Logs or /var/log."

 Open Terminal